Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 “It is just as well that 1408 has never needed a MagCard lock on its door, because I am completely positive the device wouldn’t work.”

 These are the first details the reader finds out about this haunted room.
 They are small, but mighty.
 The devil is in the details, as they say.
-And in this he certainly is!
 I haven’t watched or read too many horror stories, but when I have I’ve found the most effective way to build suspense is to start small.

 Then Olin continues in trying to dissuade Enslin by telling him what happened to some of the maids who have stepped foot inside the room.